-The President relies on central services that work with him on the School's major projects.
+The President relies on central services that work with him on the institution’s major projects.

-The five faculties are the teaching and research units of EPFL.
+The five Schools are the teaching and research units of EPFL.
 They are responsible for teaching and supporting the sections through internal faculty training programs.

 The EPFL Assembly has the right to make proposals on all normative acts of the ETH Board, on the budget and planning, on the creation or abolition of teaching and research units and on participation structures.

-The AE also decides on the annual activity report of the President of the School.
+The AE also decides on the annual activity report of the President of the EPFL.
 It ensures participation within EPFL units.

 Council of EPFL teachers

 The Council of EPFL teachers represents the faculty.
-Its mission is to provide expert advice to the School’s Management on all matters concerning teaching.
+Its mission is to provide expert advice to the Direction on all matters concerning teaching.

 The CCE is composed of 25 members and includes professors, MERs and lecturers.
 Members are elected by their peers for a period of 2 years, renewable twice at most.

-A centre is a transdisciplinary unit with a specific mission of research, training and development that may have a scientific and technological infrastructure whose governance is defined by the EPFL management.
+A centre is a transdisciplinary unit with a specific mission of research, training and development that may have a scientific and technological infrastructure whose governance is defined by the Direction.

-For centres attached to a faculty, governance is defined in consultation between the EPFL management and the dean concerned.
+For centres attached to a faculty, governance is defined in consultation between the Direction and the dean concerned.

-The central bodies assume administrative and technical tasks, as well as operational and support tasks for teaching, research and development for the entire EPFL.
+The Central Services assume administrative and technical tasks, as well as operational and support tasks for teaching, research and development for the entire EPFL.